 EIA Testing - There’s an App for That!

-The Colorado Department of Agriculture Animal Health Lab (CDAAHL) is the state laboratory with the Colorado Department of Agriculture.
-CDAAHL runs ELISA and AGID EIA testing and has a newly developed EIA Mobile Application for submitting Coggins tests.
+CDA's Animal Health Lab (CDAAHL) runs ELISA and AGID EIA testing and has a newly developed EIA Mobile Application for submitting Coggins tests.

-The Colorado Department of Agriculture’s CDAAHL started using USALIMS, a Computer Aid Incorporated lab information management system, in March 2015 and then CDAAHL was the first lab in the country to offer the USALIMS Equine Infectious Anemia (EIA) mobile application in April 2017.
+The CDAAHL started using USALIMS, a Computer Aid Incorporated lab information management system, in March 2015 and was the first lab in the country to offer the USALIMS Equine Infectious Anemia (EIA) mobile application in April 2017.

 The application allows veterinarians to collect the information in the field and enter it directly into the app on their mobile devices, as well as take pictures of the horses for the EIA form.
 The app then submits the form to your participating laboratory.